project-repo/cagebreak/README.md

 with an initial config file.
 We are working on improving our fuzzing coverage to find bugs in other areas of the code.

+#### Caveat

+Currently, there are memory leaks which do not seem to stem from our code but rather the code of wl-roots or some other library we depend on.
+We are working on the problem.
+In the meantime, add `-Ddetect-leaks=0` to the meson command to exclude memory leaks.

 ## Bugs

 For any bug, please [create an